Harry Potter: Hogwarts Mystery: Gameplay and premise

 Outside of the Great Hall, quest markers on the left hand side, with energy and other consumables on the right.

 Harry Potter: Hogwarts Mystery is a role-playing video game set in the Harry Potter universe established by J. K. Rowling's series of novels.
 The game is set between Harry Potter's birth and his enrollment at Hogwarts.
 The game revolves around the player character's journey through life at the school.
 They can attend magic classes, learn spells, battle rivals, date characters, play quidditch and embark on quests.
 Through the game's encounter system, players make choices that affect the game's narrative, though sometimes these choices are locked if the player's statistics are not high enough.
 Players can interact with characters from the series, such as Albus Dumbledore, Rubeus Hagrid and Severus Snape.
+After graduating Hogwarts, the game follows the player character in their career with the secret ROCC (Rare, Obscure, and Confounding Case Division) in the Ministry of Magic.
+Beyond Hogwarts consists of volumes, each coinciding with a year of Harry Potter's Hogwarts school career.

 "Energy" is used to perform tasks throughout the game, which regenerate over time.
 Players tap on the screen to move the character between places.
 The player also gains different levels of courage, empathy, and knowledge by making choices in game, with higher levels of a particular attribute allowing the player to choose some different dialogue options in game and change interactions with other students and staff.